jaytintran/python-100-days/README.md

 - Day 15: Local Environment & PyCharm - `Project: Coffee Machine`
 - Day 16: Intro to OOP - `Project: Coffee Machine V2`
 - Day 17: OOP Continue - `Project: Quiz Game`
+- Day 18: Turle Drawinng Challenges - `Project: RGB Dots Art Generator`

+| A note about day 18: I can't wrap my head around my a piece of colorful dots can be sold for millions of dollars.
+I did my research and it has to do something with contemporary art - the ways how they price the art work in museum with a whopping millions of dollar of value.
+This project can basically do the same if not worse than the one of Damien Hirs which was sold for 1,250,000 pounds at an auction.